Get News & Updates Directly To Your Inbox

 After the baby comes, women face a range of new feelings and challenges.
 Your family may also be struggling with all the changes.
 Through it all, it’s vital to reach out for professional help if you need it.

 Depression is common during pregnancy.
 It affects about 1 in 10 pregnant women.
 When not treated, it puts women at risk for early delivery, severe depression and suicide.
-Some women have depression and anxiety for the first time in their lives during pregnancy or after delivery, says the American College of Obstetricians and Gynecologistsleaving site icon
+Some women have depression and anxiety for the first time in their lives during pregnancy or after delivery, says the American College of Obstetricians and Gynecologists.

-Women who have severe depression during pregnancy may struggle to care for themselves.
+Women who experience perinatal depression during pregnancy may struggle to care for themselves.
 They may not eat healthy foods or get enough rest.
 They may skip their prenatal checkups.
 Women who took antidepressants before pregnancy may become depressed again if they stop taking them.
 And having untreated depression during pregnancy also raises the risk of postpartum depression.

 After your baby is born, there will be new challenges.
 You’ll face hormonal changes that can hit you hard.
 Then there are physical changes in your body, common new parent concerns and some sleepless nights.

-Many women have postpartum depression, leaving site icon sometimes called the “baby blues.”
+Many women experience postpartum depression, sometimes called the “baby blues.”
 They may feel anxious or sad often or all the time.
 They may have crying spells and not want to do activities.
 They may be upset or angry with their new baby or with family members.
 They may have trouble eating, sleeping and making decisions, and they may even wonder if they can care for their baby.

 Depression is more than just feeling sad.
 It is a group of symptoms that last for weeks or longer that get in the way of your ability to handle your day-to-day activities.
 Some of the signs of depression include feeling anxious or sad often or all the time, tearfulness or crying spells, not wanting to do activities, sleeping troubles, or thinking about suicide or hurting yourself.